ozuromo/florabot/README.md

 # Usage

+Make sure your computer screen is set to 1920x1080 resolution and your Bluestacks too.

+Your Flora's House should be at the bottom right corner, and your stations should be organized bottom->top left->right.

 On the folder where "bot.py" is, open a Terminal screen and use the following commnand:
 ```
 python bot.py